wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase2.md

 Next, you need to update the DNS servers for your virtual network so that Azure assigns virtual machines the IP addresses of the two new domain controllers to use as their DNS servers.
 Note that this procedure uses values from Table V (for your virtual network settings) and Table M (for your virtual machines).

-1. In the left pane of the Azure Management Portal, click **Virtual networks**, and then click the name of your virtual network (Table V - Item 1 - Value column).
+1. In the left pane of the Azure portal, click **Virtual networks**, and then click the name of your virtual network (Table V - Item 1 - Value column).
 2. On the **Settings** pane, click **DNS servers**.
 3. On the **DNS servers** pane, type the following:
 	- For **Primary DNS server**: Table V - Item 6 - Value column
 	- For **Secondary DNS server**: Table V - Item 7 - Value column
-4. In the left pane of the Azure Management Portal, click **Virtual machines**.
+4. In the left pane of the Azure portal, click **Virtual machines**.
 5. In the **Virtual machines pane**, click the name of your first domain controller (Table M - Item 1 - Virtual machine name column).
 6. On the pane for the virtual machine, click **Restart**.
 7. When the first domain controller is started, click the name of your second domain controller on the **Virtual machines** pane (Table M - Item 2 - Virtual machine name column).